 ZT: How can people get in contact with you, and how can they purchase your comic books and action figures?

-ZT: Thank you for a great interview Mr. Washington.
+ZT: Thanks for a great interview Mr. Washington.

 AW: Thank you.